New-Horizons-Team/new-horizons-team.github.io/_posts/2023-09-04-langchain-vulns.md

    - already know a thing or two about Langchain to catch up on its weak spots and how to protect against them.

 - Start with the [prevention](#tips-for-preventing-langchain-vulnerabilities) section if you:
-  - are a data scientist or ML enthusiast who's mostly curious about safety measures and how to keep those vulnerabilities at bay.
+  - are a data scientist/engineer or ML enthusiast who's mostly curious about safety measures and how to keep those vulnerabilities at bay.

-Feel free to jump in wherever makes the most sense for you!
+And, of course, feel free to jump in wherever makes the most sense for you!

 <p style="text-align: justify;">